 Ditto with many businesses and assuming the allegations are true, that is how Matthew Rudolf was able to steal.
 In 2010, NBC had annual revenues over $20 billion.
 For a thief, thinking that they can hide a $13,000 theft is quite tempting.

 Unfortunately, as long as there are people with money there will be others trying to steal it.

 MahanyLaw is a boutique law firm that helps victims of fraud recover their hard-earned money.
 Whether or not you are a celebrity, we can help you get back your money.
-Ponzi schemes, embezzlement, elder fraud, stock broker fraud… we can help.
+Ponzi schemes, accounting malpractice, embezzlement, elder fraud, stock broker fraud… we can help.
 Our Wisconsin based asset recovery lawyers have helped people from Maine to Hawaii.
 If you or someone you know is a victim, call us.
 We promise a no obligation, no fee, no nonsense evaluation of your case.

 Looking for more information about celebrity fraud cases?
 We have plenty.